Behginer X32 VS Midas M32: Which one is better?

 But both of these mixers are great, with a similar roster of features and functionality.
 If you're not really concerned about the price difference, the Midas M32 is probably the better option, but the Behringer X32 knocks enough cost off to be a really high value option as well.

-Other than the preamps and having more faders on the M32, there are not a ton of differences to haggle over.
+There are not a ton of differences to haggle over.

 You can check out these two mixers with a couple other similar consoles in the table below.